-Rape and Domestic Violence: Rape carries a maximum penalty of death, which the courts occasionally imposed for the crime; spousal rape is not a crime.
+Rape and Domestic Violence: Rape carries a maximum penalty of death, which the courts occasionally imposed for the crime; spousal rape and domestic violence are not considered crimes.
 Authorities did not effectively enforce laws against rape.
 Violence against women continued to be a problem.
+The penal code allows for a rapist to elude punishment on the condition that he marry his victim and her guardian consents that the perpetrator not be punished.
 There were reports alleging that some police stations did not take seriously reports by both citizens and noncitizens of rape and domestic violence.